-- 1. For some students, just filling in the shapes without gaps may be a challenge. - 2.
-Two counting methods to encourage and emphasize: - A. count how many of each shape first, then add. - B. gather shapes into groups of ten to make it easier to track counting.
+- 3. Some counting methods to encourage and emphasize: - A. Count how many of each shape first, then add. - B. Gather shapes into groups of ten to make it easier to track counting. - C. Place shapes in a straight line or in a ten frame to organize the counting.